tallerton/capstone/README.md

 'cleaned_df.pkl' -> 'prepped_df.pkl' -> 'features_df.pkl'

-Figure 1 can be produced by running 'network metrics.ipynb' Figure 2 can be produced by running
+Figure 1 can be produced by running 'network metrics.ipynb'

+Figure 2 can be produced by running 'correlation heatmap.ipynb'

 Figure 3 can be produced by running 'network diagram.ipynb'